stevekm/hic-bench-demo/README.md

 code/create-sample-sheet.tcsh hg19 400
 ```

 - __MANUALLY__ open the `inputs/sample-sheet.tsv` file (e.g. in Excel, etc.) and match up the Input samples with the experimental samples.
+Refer to the [samplesheet](https://github.com/stevekm/hic-bench-demo/tree/master/example_samplesheet) provided with this repository for an example of what it should look like.

 - run the pipeline